Skip to content

 Charge: Prepares a slate of ASECS members to run for various offices.
 The offices to be filled annually include the Second Vice-President and two positions as Members-at-Large.

-Program Committee for Annual Meeting, Toronto 2024
+Program Committee for Annual Meeting, Philadelphia 2026

 Charge: Assists the Business Office to plan the Annual Meeting.